 $35 a month is all it takes to support an entire day of a student’s livelihood in Peru.
 Education, supplies, room and board, transportation, food, and access to healthcare are all included in the cost to ensure that our students have what they need to be successful.

-You can pick just one day every month to bless a student, and we will send you special updates and let you know how your generosity is impacting our students’ lives.
+When you pick one day, every month to bless a student, and we will send you special updates and let you know how your generosity is impacting our students’ lives.